In the past, I’ve talked about making money by renting your clothes.

 The concept of Threadflip is to allow anyone who wants to sell their personal items to effortlessly upload pictures of various items like clothes, bags, shoes and jewelry—anything that sellers want to let go of.

-There are thousands of stuff being sold that are being included in the site daily.
+There are thousands of items being sold on the site daily.

 Check out the “White Glove Service” as this even facilitates the process easier by shipping you a box where you will put your items for sale.